wp-plugins/silence-is-golden-guard/trunk/readme.txt

 * French: [Whiler](http://blogs.wittwer.fr/whiler/)

 Dear plugin User,
 if you wish to help me with this plugin translation I very appreciate it.
-Please send your language .po and .mo files to vladimir@shinephp.com email.
-Do not forget include you site link in order I can show it with greetings for the translation help at shinephp.com, plugin settings page and in this readme.txt file.
+Please send your language .po and .mo files to vladimir<at-sign>shinephp.com email.
+Do not forget include your site link in order I can show it with greetings for the translation help at shinephp.com, plugin settings page and in this readme.txt file.

 == Special Thanks to ==
 You are welcome!
 Help me with plugin translation, share with me new ideas about it further development and link to your site will appear here.